ccgorman/react-starter/README.md

 Setup Steps:

+Search Create React App should be at https://github.com/facebook/create-react-app

+npx create-react-app my-app
+where my-app is the name of the app

 1. Enable CSS modules so CSS classes in CSS file can be scoped to a specific component and not global.
 	a. npm run eject
 	b.
 Open files webpack.config.dev.js and webpack.config.prod.js and change test: cssRegex in loader: getStyleLoaders() add modules: true, localIdentName: '[name]__[local]__[hash:base64:5]'